Rinatka777/Rinatka777.github.io/index.md

 ---

 ## Projects are available at my github page.
 Some of them are:
-### Churn predictors
+### Churn predictor
 A model that can predict if a customer will churn or not based on their data.
 ### 🧹 Manga-parser
-My friend told me he is afraid that his favorite manga is going to be deleted, so I made a parser that gathers all the manga in one pdf file.
+I made a parser that gathers all the manga in one pdf file - in case it gets deleted.
 ### ⚙️ Command-Line Course Website
 This very site — documenting what I learned about SSH, processes, and Jekyll.